sishar4/salido-ios-challenge/README.md

 # SALIDO iOS Challenge
 This challenge is intended to get a better idea of a SALIDO candidate's coding style and development process.
 There is no hard time limit, but we ask that you send in your solution promptly.

+Please feel free to use the developer reviewing your work as a resource.
+If any points seem vague or need clarifying, they will be there to help.

 ## Submission Instructions
 1. Fork this project.
 If you don't already have a github account, you will need one.
 2. Complete the project according to the provided requirements